agentplug/agenthub/README.md

 ### 🧠 Universal Solve Method

-The `agent.solve()` method is AgentHub's breakthrough feature - AI automatically selects the best method for your query:
+The `agent.solve()` and upcoming `Team().solve()` are AgentHub's breakthrough capabilities — describe a goal in natural language and let the system choose the best approach:

 ```python
 import agenthub as ah